How to Spackle a Wall Before Painting: A Comprehensive Guide

 3. Let It Dry:

 • Allow the spackle to dry completely.
-Drying times can vary, so refer to the product’s instructions.
+Drying times can vary, so consult the product’s instructions.

 4. Sand the Area: